Business Risks and Uncertainties

 11. Risks Associated with Financing

-The group secures business funding through various methods, such as acquiring loans from financial institutions in Japan and overseas and issuing commercial paper and corporate bonds.
-As a result, turmoil in financial markets, significant downgrades to the group's credit rating by ratings organizations, or other similar events may result in restrictions on funding for the group, or on increased funding costs.
+The Group secures business funding through various methods, such as acquiring loans from financial institutions in Japan and overseas and issuing commercial paper and corporate bonds.
+As a result, turmoil in financial markets, significant downgrades to the group's credit rating by ratings organizations, changes in the lending policies of financial institutions, or other similar events may result in restrictions on funding for the Group, or in increased funding costs.
 Consequently, the group seeks to optimize funding according to its asset composition while reducing refinancing risks through diversification of the timing of repayment and redemption of long-term funds.
 We also use cash and deposits, commitment lines, and other means to ensure stable liquidity and strive to maintain good transactional relationships with financial institutions, but risks cannot be entirely avoided.
 If such risks were to arise, there may be adverse effects on the group's operating results and financial condition.

 12. Risks Associated with Human Capital